 As you may know, OS is a railroad term from timetable and train order days meaning “On Sheet” – when a train passes a given station, the operator would call the dispatcher saying, for example, “Number 72 OS Linden 3:23 pm” which means train 72 just passed the station at Linden at 3:23 pm, and the dispatcher notes the fact on his dispatcher’s sheet, or “On Sheet”.
 It’s literally how trains would “check in” with the dispatcher.

 So OS Virtual Check-In is a way for us to continue to support each other in the train enthusiasts community in a time when we cannot necessarily meet in person.
-We co-host a one-hour video chat session twice a week where we interview one of your fellow train enthusiasts live and in living color, followed by an opportunity for interactive Q&A. These calls are on the Zoom app (and also via live stream on the Caboose Facebook page), on Tuesday and Thursday evenings at 8:30 Eastern Time, 7:30 Central, 6:30 Mountain and 5:30 Pacific.
+We co-host a one-hour video chat session twice a week where we interview one of your fellow train enthusiasts live and in living color, followed by an opportunity for interactive Q&A. These calls are on the Zoom app (and also via live stream on the Caboose Facebook page), on Wednesday evenings at 6:30pm Mountain.
 The Zoom link for OS Virtual Check-In is:

-We also host OS Happy Hour, an opportunity for rail enthusiasts to crack open a cold one and discuss what’s on their bench, layout progress, railfan news and stories, whatever strikes your fancy (EXCEPT politics – this is about sharing our passion for trains and is therefore intended to be FUN), for an hour every Saturday evening at 8:30 Eastern Time, 7:30 Central, 6:30 Mountain and 5:30 Pacific.
+We also host OS Happy Hour, an opportunity for rail enthusiasts to crack open a cold one and discuss what’s on their bench, layout progress, railfan news and stories, whatever strikes your fancy (EXCEPT politics – this is about sharing our passion for trains and is therefore intended to be FUN), for an hour every Friday evenings at 5:00pm Mountain.
 The Zoom link for OS Happy Hour is:

 Recordings of previous shows may be found on our Facebook page.
 Get to know your fellow train enthusiasts is a relaxed virtual setting, and participate in your community!
 We hope to see you soon!